Dabong railway station

 The Dabong railway station is a Malaysian railway station at and named after the town of Dabong, Kuala Krai District, Kelantan, Malaysia.
 It is a terminus for Shuttle Timur that runs between Tumpat and Dabong.
+It is operated by Keretapi Tanah Melayu Berhad (KTMB) and is part of the KTM East Coast Line, commonly referred to as the “Jungle Railway” due to its route through thick Malaysian rain forest.